nina-prog/retailWeb/README.md

  a) Via Command Line: $PathToWhereJarFileIsLocated `java -jar pris.jar` oderso
  b) Via IDE: Open/Pull Backend, run as Spring Boot Application
  2. **Run Frontend** jar file located at ...:
- a) Via Command Line:$PathToWhereJarFileIsLocated `npm start` oderso
+ a) Via Command Line:$PathToWhereJarFileIsLocated `npm install` and then `npm start` oderso
  b) Via IDE: Open/Pull Frontend, run

+ **Note:** If the frontend does not appear in the browser, enter: http://localhost:4200/ in your browser

 ## SmartyPants
 SmartyPants converts ASCII punctuation characters into "smart" typographic punctuation HTML entities.
 For example: